Beaconstac/api/README.md

 ### Bulk QR Codes
 `BulkQRCode` objects allow you to create a collection of multiple QR Codes from a CSV file in a single request.
 You can list, retreive, create or download a Bulk QR Code collection.

+Obtain your AuthorizationToken from the dashboard [Beaconstac dashboard](https://dashboard.beaconstac.com/account)

 #### Bulk QR Code object
 ***Attributes***